 - Navigate to the Details screen and select the “Renditions” tab.

-- If a viewable rendition was previously generated by Pepper Flow, it will be listed in this tab.
+- If a viewable rendition was previously generated by Vodori, it will be listed in this tab.
 The “Active” label indicates which viewable rendition is currently in use in the Viewer.
 There can only be one “Active” viewable rendition.

 - To add your own viewable rendition or replace the current one, select “Upload”.
 The rendition must be in PDF, PNG, or JPEG format.